When to plant Persimmon in Saline County, IL

 Saline County, Illinois is in USDA Hardiness Zone 7a.
 The average last spring frost is April 8 and first fall frost is October 24.

-Saline County County sits in USDA Zone 7a.
+Saline County sits in USDA Zone 7a.
 Persimmon grows reliably in zones 4a through 9b, so it's a good fit here.

-Can Persimmon grow in Saline County County's climate?
+Can Persimmon grow in Saline County's climate?

 Your Saline County Garden Planner — Free